arunsaigurram/Diabities-Detection/README.md

 # Diabities-Detection
-Diabities prediction usin machine Learnin algorithms and the data_set is also provided
+Diabities prediction using machine Learnin algorithms and the data_set is also provided